johnfawole/courses/eth-101/lesson-eth-1.md

 ### How this course works?

 In this course you will learn how to build dapps, smart contracts, and deploy them to the Ethereum Blockchain.
-This course can be completed over a weekend and includes 3 projects that you can add to your portfolio.
-In order to qualify for a certificate you need to submit these 3 projects for review.
+This course can be completed over a weekend and includes 3 projects that you can add to your portfolio. **In order to qualify for an NFT Certificate you need to submit *one of these 3* projects for review**.
 Upon review, you will then recieve an NFT Certificate that can be added to your Linkedin or Resume.

-Some coding experience is required, the key 🔑  is to push through the lessons to learn the big picture concepts and you will pick up languages like Solidity as you build.
+🔑 Coding experience is required, the key is to push through the lessons to learn the big picture concepts and you will pick up languages like Solidity as you build.

 ### What's the Ethereum Blockchain?